Wyamio/Wyam.Web/Input/modules/razor.md

   - `Razor(Type basePageType = null)`

     Parses Razor templates in each input document and outputs documents with rendered HTML content.
 If `basePageType` is specified, it will be used as the base type for Razor pages (see below).

+## Fluent Methods

+Chain these methods together after the constructor to modify behavior.

+  - `SetViewStart(string path)`

+    Specifies an alternate ViewStart file to use for all Razor pages processed by this module.

+  - `SetViewStart(Func<IDocument, string> path)`

+    Specifies an alternate ViewStart file to use for all Razor pages processed by this module.
+This lets you specify a different ViewStart file for each document.
+For example, you could return a ViewStart based on document location or document metadata.
+Returning `null` from the function reverts back to the default ViewStart search behavior for that document.

+  - `IgnorePrefix(string prefix)`

+    Specifies a file prefix to ignore.
+If a document has a metadata value for `SourceFileName` and that metadata value starts with the specified prefix, that document will not be processed or output by the module.
+By default, the Razor module ignores all documents prefixed with an underscore (`_`).
+Specifying `null` will result in no documents being ignored.

 ## View Model